Bircham Newton: History

 The village name is of Anglo-Saxon origin.
 It is listed in the Domesday Book as a settlement of 19 households in the hundred of Docking.
 In 1086, Bircham Newton was part of the estates of Ralph de Beaufour.

 Geography

 The village is located along the B1153 road, which runs between Narborough and Brancaster.
 At the 1931 census it had a population of 487.
 This was the last time separate population statistics were collected for Bircham Newton and on 1 April 1935 the parish was merged with Great Bircham and Bircham Tofts to form the civil parish of Bircham.

 All Saints' church

 The former parish church is dedicated to All Saints and dates from the 12th-century.
 The church was gently restored in 1858.
-Inside the building there are a set of royal arms from the reign of George III and a memorial to John James Stephens Ward, an illegitimate grandson of Horatio Nelson.
+Inside the building there are a set of royal arms from the reign of George III and a memorial to John James Stephens Ward, a grandson of Horatio Nelson.